mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 Request Service Identifier
 ``````````````````````````
-Request Service Identifier is a sub-type of Service Identifier (SID) that identifier request message of
+Request Service Identifier is a sub-type of Service Identifier (SID).
+It is the first byte of each request message
-a diagnostic service.
+and its value identifies diagnostic service for which this message is relevant.

-.. note:: SID's bit 6 (2nd oldest) equals 0 for all request messages.
+.. note:: SID's bit 6 (2nd most significant bit) equals 0 for all request messages.

 .. warning:: When we refer to SID value sometimes we mean Request Service Identifier which might lead to some confusion.
   Unfortunately, there is no other suitable acronym for it.